 Amanda McMaine, MS, E-RYT 500, YACEP – Director and Lead Trainer

 An internationally recognized yoga teacher and therapist, Amanda has spent her life in an intense study of body movement and a search for what truly frees and inspires our asanas and our lives.
 Her background includes a lifelong immersion into all the limbs of yoga, being profoundly influenced by the world’s greatest teachers, including Angela Farmer, Judith Hanson Lasater, Doug Keller, and Richard Miller.
-She holds a Masters degree in dance and kinesiology, Yoga Alliance Certification as an experienced-registered yoga teacher at the 500 level, Yoga Therapist, Teacher-Trainer and Program Director for ten years and advanced certification in iRest Yoga Nidra.
+She holds a Masters degree in dance and kinesiology, Yoga Alliance Certification as an experienced-registered yoga teacher at the 500 level, Yoga Therapist, Teacher-Trainer and Program Director for twelve years and advanced certification in iRest Yoga Nidra.
 Amanda teaches from a broad knowledge base, with freshness, warmth and eloquence of language, as well as insights gained from decades of focused introspection on this ancient practice.

 Amanda’s local yoga schedule can be found at www.amandayoga.com.

 Resident social media maven, business administrator and teaching assistant, Cara was introduced to yoga while pursuing a double BA in English and Spanish.
 She knew she had to find a way to share the benefits of yoga with the world, so she completed a 200 Hour Teacher Training in 2011.
 She felt led to follow through with a 300 Hour Advanced Yoga Teacher Training in October of 2016, a decision for which she will forever be thankful.
 A woman of varied interests and talents, her keen business sense, love for yoga and sense of humor contribute to her passion for supporting her fellow teachers and guiding fellow students in the classroom.

 Matt Branstetter, MATS, LMT, CYT – East-West Philosophy and Meditation